 Pathways to registration means the national process to assess the qualifications, training and experience of international medical graduates who are applying for registration.
-The assessment pathways that are relevant to this standard are the standard pathway and the specialist pathway - area of need.
+The assessment pathways that are relevant to this standard are the standard pathway, the specialist pathway - specialist recognition (comparability assessment) and the short-term training in a medical specialty pathway.

-Supervision plan means a plan that sets out the arrangements or proposed arrangements for supervision of the practice of the applicant for registration or registered practitioner.
+Supervision plan means a plan that sets out the arrangements or proposed arrangements for supervision of the practice of the applicant for registration or registered medical practitioner.